Jasbir96/Batches/FJP-1/backend/food_App/project_desc.md

      4. create model -> db schema
  * you first fill your model -> controller -> router
  * Usage : send data to a particular and following your schema
  * Plans Schema : name,duration,price:discount
  * All Plans Page creation
+ * deployment

+# 22/aug/2022
+ * To be added later :  reviews-> later, averagerating
 * Deployment + stripe integration / razorpay
  * Bought plan  -> fall back route
- * To be added later :  reviews-> later, averagerating
-# 22/aug/2022
 * Presisting Login -> JWT and may i will be local storage